 Quantitative and institutional indicators

-The indicators for our typology of LTC systems come from one quantitative and several qualitative data sources (Table 1).
-First, we use six quantitative measures from the OECD health data [36].
-Five institutional indicators are taken from the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018), and the ESPN reports of the European Union [37].
-All values of the institutional indicators refer to the national rules or the dominant rules in place, since in some countries regional or municipal rules prevail.
+The indicators for our typology of LTC systems come from one quantitative and several institutional data sources (Table 1).
+First, we use six quantitative measures from the OECD health data [38].
+Values relate to the mean of the years 2014 to 2016.
+Furthermore, five institutional indicators are taken from the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018), and the ESPN reports of the European Union [39] and relate to the year 2016.
+All values of the institutional indicators reflect national or dominant rules in place, since in some countries either regional or municipal rules prevail.
 To double-check our values, we contacted national LTC policy experts with a questionnaire containing the description of indicators and values including our country-specific assessment.
 Based on the questionnaires, we received answers and comments to our coding between May and July 2019 for all countries in the sample (see Table 5 in the Appendix).

 As a measure of financial input into the system, we use LTC (health) expenditure per capita in US$ of purchasing power parities (expenditure).
 It includes all expenditure on body-related LTC, mainly on (basic) Activities of Daily Living (ADLs) such as bathing, dressing or eating.
 We did not include LTC (social) expenditure covering Instrumental Activities of Daily Living (IADLs) [7], because data were extremely limited in this dimension.
 Institutional supply of services is measured by the number of LTC beds per 1,000 population aged 65 and older (beds), and the actual supply of spots in these facilities is reflected by the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older (recipients).

 To capture the public-private mix of LTC systems, we use two indicators.
 First, we use the private (voluntary and out-of-pocket) expenditure as a percentage of total expenditure (private expenditure) to measure public and private involvement in payments for care.
+We would have chosen to include an indicator on the public-private provision of care, but comparative quantitative data is not available for many countries.
 Second, we include the availability of cash benefits (cash benefit) as an approximation of formal and informal care provision.
-Research has shown that the availability as well as the unrestricted usage of cash benefits fosters family and migrant care [28,30].
+We define informal care here as de-commodified care by family or informal migrant care workers (migrant in the family).
+Research has shown that the availability as well as the unrestricted usage of cash benefits fosters family and migrant care [30,32].
 In our setting, the cash benefit indicators may take the value 0, describing a system in which only in-kind benefits are available.
 If the use of cash benefits is bound to specific services and aids, the indicator is coded as 1, while unbound benefits, for which the use of the benefit is at the beneficiary’s own discretion, are coded as 2.